 The picture above shows an example of a Landscape mode shot.

-Portrait Vs Landscape- In which mode should I shoot?
+Portrait Vs Landscape- In which Orientation to shoot?

 If you are shooting to print and frame images on walls then you can choose either of the two modes.
 Shooting in Landscape orientation is good for keeping wallpapers on your computer.

-There is no hard and fast rules like you should shoot in Portrait mode for portraitures and Landscape mode for Landscape photography.
+There are no hard and fast rules like you should shoot in Portrait mode for portraitures and Landscape mode for Landscape photography.
 You can choose any orientation.
-Mode selection is fully dependant on Image composition.
+The selection of orientation is fully dependant on Image composition.

-Now, Let us have a look at the pictures given below for a better clarity in Portrait Vs Landscape modes in photography.
+Now, let us have a look at the pictures given below for better clarity in Portrait Vs Landscape modes in photography.
 Which one do you think is better?